sprngr/recipes/2018-04-11-keto-chicken-katsu.md

 ## Instructions

+### Chicken prep
 1. Prepare chicken by slicing width wise into thinner pieces.
+2. Place cutlet into plastic zip lock bag, tenderize with tenderizer or heavy skillet.
-Salt and pepper both sides then set aside in the fridge.
+3. Salt and pepper both sides then set aside in the fridge.

+### Everything else
+1. When ready, get chicken from fridge.
 2. Prepare breading by placing each component into separate plates.
 3. Using wet hand/dry hand method: Coat cutlet with flour, then egg wash, then pork rinds.
 4. Set aside chicken until all are coated.